Recognition Mistakes Managers Should Be Mindful Of

 Granting praise based only on performance

-- First, rewarding employees only based on performance may come across as indifferent and make employees feel like mere numbers in the production process (and less like actual people).
+- First, rewarding employees based on performance may come across as indifferent and make employees feel like mere numbers in the production process (and less like actual people).

-- Second, if stellar performance is the main goal, only a few groups of top achievers might earn consistent recognition.
+- Second, if stellar performance is the primary goal, only a few groups of top achievers might earn consistent recognition.
 Others on the team, however, who make contributions in less obvious ways, feel excluded.

 It should go without saying that managers should recognize workers who set high standards and accomplish objectives.
 However, leaders should also take steps to highlight the remaining contributions.

 Managers can accomplish this by rewarding staff for both work-related and non-work-related accomplishments, for instance:

 - The quiet dedication of a worker.

 As a result, everyone on your team—including those who performed less visible roles—feels respected and appreciated.